oscarpeters/ColorE-ink-converter/README.md

 ### Windows :
 * Install MingW by following this [YouTube video](https://www.youtube.com/watch?v=sXW2VLrQ3Bs "Installing GCC on Windows")

-**The Python script is looking if GCC is installed and will for Linux & MacOs automaticly install it.**
+**The Python script is looking if GCC is installed and will for Linux & MacOs automatically install it.**

 ## Exceptional credits
 The converter program is copied from [CNlohr](https://github.com/cnlohr/epaper_projects "CNLohr") his repo, were I am using it to make the `.RAW` files.